 Repair #

-Again, consumer electronics plagued by low-quality capacitors.
+Again, consumer electronics plagued by toilet-grade capacitors.
 This time, luckily no corrosion damage (that seems to be confined to caps from the ’90s).

 The culprits :